libriscv/rvscript/README.md

 - I can't seem to call a public API function in another machine.
 	- The function has to be added to the symbol file for it to not be removed as an optimization, assuming no other function references it.
 It's also possible that the remote machine you are calling into simply doesn't have that function - if it's running another binary.
 - How do I share memory with the engine?
 	- Create aligned memory in your engine and use the `machine.memory.insert_non_owned_memory()` function to insert it using the given page attributes.
 The machine will then create non-owning pages pointing to this memory sequentially.
 You can do this on as many machines as you want.
-The challenge then is to be able to use the pages as memory for your objects, and access the readable members in a portable way (the VMs are 32-bit).
+The challenge then is to be able to use the pages as memory for your objects, and access the readable members in a portable way (the VMs are default 64-bit).
 - My thread blocked and when it returned some shared data is stale now.
 	- The microthread block function is an inline system call, which is not a full function call.
 If it was a function call then the compiler will assume memory is clobbered.
 You can solve this by adding a memory clobber somewhere where you think it makes the most sense.
 You can see what it looks like in the implementation of `block()` with a condition.
 You can also make the system call into a function by using a jump trap.
 See the implementation of `apicall` to see how it's done.
 - Passing strings are slow.